Hybrid education: it's not a trend, it's the future

 People, especially students, can get distracted very easily and lose track of lectures.
 The same applies to teachers, actually.
 When we attend classes at home, we lose the feeling of being constantly watched and controlled by others.
 This problem is so big that some people decided to find a solution for it: TikTok.

 While scrolling through the app, we can often see live streams of students just… studying.
 Why do they do that?
 According to their reasoning, they do it because, ironically, it is the only way they can prevent themselves from scrolling social media platforms and instead focus on studying.
 A solution is a solution, right?
+To cater to this obstacle, several educational institutions are turning towards Mobile Device Management solutions to secure their learning devices handed over to students, and restrict the devices' usage to permitted websites and apps only.
+This ensures that the devices are used only for educational purposes, and do not encourage distraction in students.

 #2 Passive learning